qgis/QGIS-Documentation/docs/developers_guide/codingstandards.rst

    *
    ***************************************************************************/

-.. note:: There is a template for Qt Creator in git repository.
+.. note:: There is a template for Qt Creator in code repository.
 To use it, copy it from :source:`qt_creator_license_template <editors/QtCreator/qt_creator_license_template>` to a local location, adjust the mail address and - if required - the name and configure QtCreator to use it: